Employee Contribution Plan - Explained

 Employee Contribution Plan Investing

 It is the right and responsibility of employees to determine what amount they want to invest in the employee contribution plan.
 They can select among a wide range of diversified portfolio options that involve a mix of equity and debt related mutual funds so as to gain more returns, and high capital gains.
 Employee contribution plans provide an array of local and global equity mutual funds, fixed income funds, target-date funds, and cash investments.
 Employees usually prefer investing in less-risky investments, however, there are a few plans that offer an alternative of self-directed brokerage or a company stock option that is even riskier in nature.
 Around 66.67% of the U.S. employees dont contribute to employee contribution plan.
 And the remaining ones dont contribute adequately so as to get their complete organization match.
 As per the studies, even if administrators use the automatic enrollment feature for enabling employees to save conveniently, they succeed a little in motivating employees to make optimum use of plan.
 There are many employees who register to this plan at a rate that is less than optimal rate, and then, many of them are not successful at making changes to their default investment plan.
 Employee contribution plans are governed by the rules and regulations of the Department of Labor and the Employee Retirement Income Security Act of 1974 (ERISA) in the United States.

-Reference for Employee Contribution Plan
+Academic Research for Employee Contribution Plan